 Hello, maker!
-Today I come back with a crochet version of a knitted Pattern that I absolutely love: the Knitted Rainbow Romper.
-On this occasion, you will learn how to make a Crochet Rainbow Romper with this beautiful combination of pastel colors that, if you follow the blog for a while, should ring a bell.
+Today I returned with a crochet version of a knitted Pattern that I absolutely love: the Knitted Rainbow Romper.
+On this occasion, you will learn how to make a Crochet Rainbow Romper with this beautiful combination of pastel colors that should ring a bell if you follow the blog for a while.

 The Rainbow Romper was the first pattern I made in 5 different sizes and the one that opened my online store.
-With this model I took the step of sharing a pattern size and step by step photo-tutorial completely free of charge, besides, I started to give option to those who need it to acquire the downloadable and printable PDF and to be able to follow the tutorial row by row and in all sizes.
+With this model, I took the step of sharing a pattern size and step-by-step photo-tutorial completely free of charge.
+Besides, I started to give options to those who need to acquire the downloadable and printable PDF and to be able to follow the tutorial row by row and in all sizes.

-In addition, this design has a beautiful story behind that few know.
-The idea of this design comes from the Rainbow Babies, those little ones who come to the world after the loss of a child and enlighten their parents’ lives again.
+In addition, this design has a beautiful story behind what few know.
+The idea of this design comes from the Rainbow Babies, those little ones who come to the world after losing a child and enlighten their parents’ lives again.
 It has a precious meaning for many people and families.
-Luckily, this has not been my case, but I have friends who have suffered this, and the Rainbow Romper was born so we have in mind that after the storm always comes the calm.
+Luckily, this has not been my case, but I have friends who have suffered this, and the Rainbow Romper was born, so we have in mind that after the storm always comes the calm.